B-UMMI/chewBBACA/README.md

 ## News

-## 3.6.0 - 2025-01-03
+## 3.7.0 - 2025-01-06

-- Add the HashProfiles module to hash allelic profiles.
-Remove the --hash-profiles option from the AlleleCall module.
+- Add the GetAlleles module to get the alleles identified in a dataset and save them to FASTA files.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.